SERVICES

 Facility

 Your Asian Rhinoplasty surgery will be performed in a fully accredited outpatient surgery center in the heart of Beverly Hills.
 Dr. Yoo works with his own team of registered nurses (RN) and certified surgical technologists (CST) dedicated to ensuring a safe and comfortable surgery experience for you.
-After Asian rhinoplasty you will recover in the recovery room (typically 1-2 hours), and then may return home or to a local hotel.
+After your surgery you will recover in the recovery room (typically 1-2 hours), and then may return home or to a local hotel.

 Surgeon Fee

-When it comes to choosing an Asian rhinoplasty surgeon, once she/he meets the qualifications of proper training and experience, the most important determinant is your comfort level that the surgeon is 1) technically capable of achieving your goals, 2) aesthetically on the same page with your ideals.
+When it comes to choosing an Asian rhinoplasty surgeon, once she/he meets the qualifications of proper training and experience, the most important determinant is your comfort level that the surgeon is1) technically capable of achieving your goals2) aesthetically on the same page with your ideals

 Pre-Operative Costs